contao/docs/docs/dev/guides/back-end-routes.md

 Be sure to have imported your bundle's Controllers in your `routes.yaml` *before* the `ContaoCoreBundle` routes.
-If you're developing a bundle for contao managed edition, be sure to [register](https://docs.contao.org/dev/framework/manager-plugin/#the-routingplugininterface) your `routes.yaml` in your `Plugin` class.
+If you are developing a bundle for the Contao Managed Edition, be sure to [load your routes](/framework/manager-plugin/#the-routingplugininterface) in your `Plugin` class.

 ```yaml
 # config/routes.yaml